Key Principles of Pupil Premium Funding

 Developing the Whole Child

-We believe in developing the whole child by offering a spread of strategies which include paying towards the cost of some educational visits for children, providing PE kits for each pupil premium child and offering a curriculum which embraces the whole child and focuses on children reaching their full potential.
+We believe in developing the whole child by offering a spread of strategies which include paying towards the cost of some educational visits for children and other enrichment activities for each pupil premium child and offering a curriculum which embraces the whole child and focuses on children reaching their full potential.
 We also invest in emotional and mental health.

 Academic achievement and Progress

-- All staff are involved in the analysis of data through Moderation (internal and external), Pupil Trackers, Pupil Premium and Inclusion Reviews so that they are fully aware of the progress and attainment of their pupils but also the strengths and weaknesses across year groups.
+- All staff are involved in the analysis of data through moderation (internal and external) and tracking so that they are fully aware of the progress and attainment of their pupils but also the strengths and weaknesses across year groups.

-- We use research such as the Sutton Trust Toolkit and DfE website to support us in determining the strategies that will be most effective for our pupils.
+- We use research such as the Education Endowment Foundation and DfE website to support us in determining the strategies that will be most effective for our pupils.

-- Looking at the individual needs of each child and identifying their barriers to learning or how to challenge them further through our Inclusion Reviews and Targeted Intervention Provision Maps six times a year
+- Looking at the individual needs of each child and identifying their barriers to learning or how to challenge them further through our Pupil Progress meetings and Provision Maps six times a year.

 - Working with other professionals to bring in additional expertise: Multi Agency Support, Educational Psychologists, Mental Health Service (CAMHS), Paediatricians, Speech and Language Therapists etc.